A Test for Separability in Covariance Operators of Random Surfaces: Introduction

-In this paper we present an alternative and very simple test for the hypothesis of separability in hypersurface data.
-We consider a similar setup as in \citet{Aston2017} and proceed in two steps.
-First we derive an {\it explicit} expression for the minimal distance between the covariance operator and its approximation by a separable covariance operator, where the minimum is taken with respect to the second factor of the tensor product.
-It turns out that this minimum vanishes if and only if the covariance operator is separable.
-Secondly, we directly estimate the minimal distance (and not the covariance operator itself) from the available data. { As a consequence the calculation of the test statistic does neither use an estimate of the full non-separable covariance operator nor requires the specification of subspaces used for a projection.} In the main result of this paper we derive the asymptotic distribution of the test statistic, which is normal (after appropriate standardization) under the null hypothesis {\bf and} alternative.
-The limiting variance under the null hypothesis can easily be estimated and as consequence we obtain a very simple test for the hypothesis of separability, which only requires the quantiles of the normal distribution.
-Moreover, in contrast to the work of \citet{Aston2017}, the test proposed here does not require resampling and - from a theoretical perspective - the limiting theorems are valid under more general and easier to verify moment assumptions.
+In this paper we present an alternative and simple test for the hypothesis of separability in hypersurface data.
+We consider a similar setup as in \citet{Aston2017} and proceed in two steps. { Roughly speaking we derive an {\it explicit} expression for the minimal distance between the covariance operator and its approximation by a separable covariance operator.
+It turns out that this minimum vanishes if and only if the covariance operator is separable.} Secondly, we directly estimate the minimal distance (and not the covariance operator itself) from the available data. { As a consequence the calculation of the test statistic does neither use an estimate of the full non-separable covariance operator nor requires the specification of subspaces used for a projection.}